Snoozeds/dankrpg-web/docs/commands/misc.md

 ## ping
 Description: Get the bot's websocket ping.

+## qm
+Description: Opens the quick menu which allows you to access certain commands faster.

 ## settings embedcolor
 Description: Sets the embed color that you see when you use a command. \
 Parameters: ***`hexcode`***